stephan-nordnes-eriksen/BOB/README.md

 //=> The BOB.data will not be set and you will get the output of: "<ul><li></li><li></li><li></li></ul>".
 ```

-### Processing data and BOB.data
+## Processing data and BOB.data
 BOB.data is a function, so **you cannot manipulate `BOB.data` directly.**

-It is adviced to do the data manipulation prior to the `do` pipe.
-However it is possible to manipulate BOB.data inline like this:
+It is advised to do the data manipulation prior to the `do` pipe.
+However, it is possible to manipulate BOB.data inline like this:

 ```js